 Features an innovative motion controller.
 VR-compatible.
 Super-wide 4K camera.
 Max range of 6.2 miles.
 Optimized for beginners.
 Customizable LEDs.
 Emergency brake.
 Simple setup.

 At only 20 minutes of flight per charge, additional batteries may be a good investment.

 Can be switched between 4K 30 FPS and 1080p 60 FPS for perfectly tailored video.
 Has great stabilizing technology built into the unit itself.
 Can follow a flight path or follow an object without you at the controls.
 Easy-to-use remote.

 Younger users and beginners may have a hard time controlling this unit.

 GPS module allows users to keep track of their drone.
 Enable the Follow Me, Tap Fly, or Point of Interest modes for hands-free operation.
 Simple to recharge and transport thanks to the USB-C port and foldable blades.
-Arrives with instructions, carrying case, screwdriver, and most materials required to get started.
+Arrives with instructions, carrying case, and screwdriver.

 Some concerns with the longevity of the model.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.